tooth2/Route-Planner/astar/README.md

         - Mark the cell as closed.
 5. If you exit the while loop because the list of open nodes is empty, you have run out of new nodes to explore and haven't found a path.

+> The A* algorithm finds a path from the start node to the end node by checking for open neighbors of the current node, computing a heuristic for each of the neighbors, and adding those neighbors to the list of open nodes to explore next.
+The next node to explore is the one with the lowest total cost + heuristic (g + h).
+This process is repeated until the end is found, as long as there are still open nodes to explore.